carpentries-incubator/python-packaging-publishing/_episodes/03-packaging-installing.md

 Now that our code is organized into a package and has setup instructions, how can we use it?
 If we try importing it now, what happens?

 We need to install it first.
-We saw before that pip can install packages remotely from PiPy, but it can also install from a local directory.
+Earlier, we saw that pip can install packages remotely from PyPI. pip can also install from a local directory.

 ~~~
 cd conversions
 pip install -e .
 ~~~
-{; .language-bash}
+{: .language-bash}
-The `-e` flag (aka `--editable`) tells `pip` to install this package in `editable` mode.
+The `-e` flag (aka `--editable`) tells pip to install this package in editable mode.
 This allows us to make changes to the package without re-installing it.
 Analysis code can change dramatically over time, so this is a useful option!